 - Participation as Chef's assistant during the cooking demonstration.

-- Cancun and Puerto Morelos: Tour available from Monday to Sunday (Spanish and English), Wednesday and Sunday (Portuguese).
+- Cancun and Puerto Morelos: Tour available on Monday, Tuesday, Thursday and Sunday (Spanish and English).

-- Riviera Maya: Tour available from Sunday to Friday (Spanish and English), Tuesday (Portuguese) and Monday (French).
+- Riviera Maya: Tour available on Tuesday, Thursday and Sunday (Spanish and English).

 - The return to your hotel will be between 6:30 pm and 7:30 pm.

 - Not recommended for people with physical disabilities due to long walks and terrain not suitable for wheelchairs.